+The student is urged to consult with their instructors with any class related grievances.
+If the issue are not resolved, then please consult with the Program Director concerning any problems or grievances that they might have during their training.
+The Program Director will attempt to remedy any problems or mediate disputes that occur.
+Then if still not resolved, please speak with the Assistant Chair of the Biology Department.
+If the Program Director or Assistant Chair of Biology is not able to address the issue, please contac the Dean of the school of MBEPS.
 The purpose of the procedure is to provide a prompt and equitable means for resolving student grievances.
 The procedures enumerated in Student Grievance Administrative Procedures AP 3100.1 shall be available to any student who believes a district decision or action has adversely affected his/her rights as a student specified in Student Rights and Responsibilities, BP 3100, Section a through i.
 Note that grades are not grievable under this policy.
 Refer to the Grade Challenge section of the catalog.